EarthScope/tracedsp/README.md

 The CC and CFLAGS environment variables can be used to configure the build parameters.

+## Caveats

+This program has lots of signal processing, selection, etc. capability but not a lot of guardrails for illogical combinations of options.
+The caller is encouraged to test specific combinations before applying to research data.

+As to development, the functionality has outgrown the original code design.
+It works, but it's not beautiful code.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License");